The General tab contains the majority of LearnDash’s global settings. It is organized into the following sections.

 The following setting applies when editing a quiz.

-- Questions per page: This setting determines how many questions are displayed in the metabox on the quiz edit screen.
+- Backend Question Widget: This setting determines how many questions are displayed in the metabox on the quiz edit screen.
 As long as you’re using the quiz builder, this setting will not matter, and can just be left at the default value.

 REST API Settings